LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 }
 ```

 In xv6, device interaction logic such as file system reading or writing would need `Sleeplock`, as the interaction between cpu with device often takes a long time.
-But, how does the "sleep / wakeup" work?
-Let's go to the next section to see how xv6 deal with process switching.
+But, how does "sleep / wakeup" work?
+Let's go to the next section to see how xv6 deals with process switching.

 ## 4. Scheduling

 With the introduction of virtual memory, our process can have its own memory to store the text and data, especially, its stack.
 Now, there is only one question left, how to put the process on a cpu and run?
-This question is asked from the process perspective, if we think as we are the kernel, this is a even more important question, how can the kernel run multiple processes simultaneously?
+This question is asked from the process perspective, if we think as we are the kernel, this is an even more important question, how can the kernel run multiple processes simultaneously?

 Before deep dive into the kernel implementation to answering the above questions, we should have a preliminary understanding, that is process doesn't decide when to run, kernel does, process doesn't control the switch, kernel does (but process do can influence the kernel‘s decision).